aleksejmutic/LightsON/README.md

 Here is an example of how the editor works.
 As shown the canvas ensures proper drawing of elements as well as changing their position on the diagram.
 You can also customize the grid, zoom in or zoom out of the view of the diagram.

 ![LightsON Demo](https://i.imgur.com/fzejEQU.gif)

 ---

+#  How LightsON was made

+The first course of action while developing the application was ensuring proper documentation using RUP (Rational Unified Process) templates, following using SAP Power Designer for proper modeling using UML.
+After that the process of writting the implementation and coding began.

+---